 Regardless if you want to sample 50 cheeses, or just 5, there are a few key elements that will elevate your wine and cheese party to rock star status and are very easy to execute.

-What you need to host the best wine and cheese party
+What you need to host an epic wine and cheese party

 Your basic list should include the following: